Skip to main content

 Gpus

-Determines the list of GPUs H2O Hydrogen Torch can use for the experiment.
+This setting determines the list of GPUs H2O Hydrogen Torch can use for the experiment.
 GPUs are listed by name, referring to their system ID (starting from 1).
-If no GPUs selected, CPU is used for model training.
+If no GPUs are selected, H2O Hydrogen Torch utilizes the CPU for model training.

 Number of seeds per run